MambaBEV: An EV-based 3D detection model with Mamba2: Related work

 The evolution of Mamba into Mamba2\cite{dao2024transformers} marked a significant leap, incorporating a structured state space duality (SSD) framework.
 This framework bridges SSMs with attention mechanisms, enhancing efficiency and scalability.
 Mamba2 particularly excels in sequence processing tasks by employing block decompositions of semiseparable matrices, which optimize both computational and memory efficiency.
 These innovations have set a new benchmark in sequence modeling, extending their application to complex tasks such as language processing and, crucially, to 3D object detection in autonomous driving systems.

 Recent developments have expanded the capabilities of Mamba-based models.
 The introduction of Vision Mamba(Vim)\cite{zhu2024visionmambaefficientvisual} showcases a bidirectional state space model that enhances visual representation learning.
 Vim addresses the challenges of positional sensitivity and the need for global context in visual data, marking a significant advancement over traditional self-attention mechanisms.
 The VMamba\cite{liu2025vmamba} model transitions Mamba's capabilities into the vision domain with its Visual State-Space (VSS) blocks and the innovative 2D Selective Scan (SS2D) module, optimizing contextual information gathering.
 Voxel Mamba\cite{zhang2024voxel} utilizes a group-free strategy to handle 3D voxel data, maintaining spatial proximity and enhancing detection accuracy without the computational overhead typical of Transformers.
 This model's application to point cloud data for 3D object detection exemplifies the potential of SSMs to revolutionize the processing of spatial data.
-Furthermore, `MS-Temba'\cite{sinha2025ms} adapts Mamba for action detection, introducing Temporal Mamba (Temba) Blocks that effectively capture both short- and long-term temporal relationships.
-This model's scalability and reduced parameter count make it ideal for processing extensive video sequences.

 These advancements illustrate the evolving landscape of Mamba-based models, highlighting their potential to redefine the efficiency and efficacy of autonomous systems requiring complex sequence and spatial data processing.